 If there is no quoted price in an active market, then the Enterprise uses valuation techniques that maximize the use of relevant observable inputs and minimize the use of unobservable inputs.
-The chosen valuation technique incorporates all of the factors that market participants would take into account in pricing a transaction.
+The chosen valuation technique incorporates all of the factors that market participants would consider in setting a transaction price.